carbon-design-system/design-system-website/src/content/guidelines/accessibility/disabilities.md

 Colorblindness affects 8% of all men and 0.4% of women.

 ### How they experience an interface
-- Color blind users will not be able to differentiate between some colors on an interface.
+- Color blind users **will not be able to differentiate between some colors** on an interface.

 ### What designers should think about
-- Run your design through a color blind simulator.
+- Run your design through a **color blind simulator**.
 If you're working in Sketch, we recommend the [Stark](http://www.getstark.co/) plugin.
 - To view best practices for using color in Data Visualization, view the [Data Vis](/data-vis/overview/colors) color page.

 <div id='cognitive'></div>